ED FND 3251 Black Americans in Education: 3 semester hours

 Prerequisites: Graduate standing.
 This course is a critical examination of those aspects of local, state, and federal politics which significantly influence the political contexts within which education policies are constituted and their concomitant practices implemented.

-ED FND 6422 Analysis of Educational Issues: 3 semester hours
+ED FND 6422 Analysis of Cultural Literacies: 3 semester hours

 ED FND 6430 Ecological Context of Urban Education: 3 semester hours